-Fresno is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fresno is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fresno is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fresno who work in office and administrative support (14.05%), sales jobs (11.38%), and management occupations (6.70%).
+There are especially a lot of people living in Fresno who work in office and administrative support (13.80%), sales jobs (11.32%), and management occupations (6.73%).

-The percentage of adults in Fresno who are college-educated is close to the national average for all communities of 21.84%: 20.09% of the adults in Fresno have a bachelor's degree or advanced degree.
+In terms of college education, Fresno is nearly on par with the US average for all cities of 21.84%: 20.00% of adults 25 and older in Fresno have a bachelor's degree or advanced degree.

-The per capita income in Fresno in 2010 was $19,226, which is lower middle income relative to California and the nation.
-This equates to an annual income of $76,904 for a family of four.
+The per capita income in Fresno in 2010 was $19,465, which is lower middle income relative to California and the nation.
+This equates to an annual income of $77,860 for a family of four.
 However, Fresno contains both very wealthy and poor people as well.
-Fresno also has one of the higher rates of people living in poverty in the nation, with 30.64% of its population below the federal poverty line.

 Fresno is an extremely ethnically-diverse city.
 The people who call Fresno home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Fresno, accounting for 48.54% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fresno residents report their race to be White, followed by Asian.
-Fresno also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 48.03% of the city’s residents.
 Important ancestries of people in Fresno include Irish, English, Italian, and Armenian.

 The most common language spoken in Fresno is English.
 Other important languages spoken here include Spanish and Miao/Hmong.